 At Normanton Junior Academy, we want our children to have a wide ranging education including skills in the performing arts, which will allow each child to improve in confidence and build their self-esteem.
 Every child in school is given the opportunity to learn a range of essential musical skills including: playing a tuned instrument; reading and notating music on the stave and in chord form; singing in multiple parts; composing and improvising music on tuned and untuned instruments; appraising pieces of well-known music and being able to talk confidently about their opinions with reference to musical terminology; and performing pieces in front of camera and audience.

 Every child in school is given the opportunity to learn the ukulele.
 It’s a compact, fun to learn instrument which allows you both show your skills as a musician, and a singer.
 In the videos below our music leader, Mr. Clarke, takes you through some of the skills we have been covering with the instrument.
-For current learners in Year 3, 4, and 5 we have been looking at the F chord.
+For current learners in Year 3, we have been looking at the C chord, and are progressing to the F chord, in Year 5 we have been looking at extending this to the G7 chord.
 Year 6 are being introduced to the chords of Dm and Am.
 Practice at home, or learn for the first time!

 Of all our after school clubs, our choir is one of our most well attended.
 We get together one afternoon a week to practise enjoyable songs which bring the best out of our young singers.
 We love to perform to an audience; whether it be in school, in the community or at our annual visit to Sheffield Arena to take part in the Young Voices concert alongside 5,000 other children as part of a massive choir singing proudly for ourselves and the brilliant guest artists who perform.
 Why not take a look at the clip below to see what it’s like, or even better, come along and enjoy the fun?